Sharath424/Spring-Boot-2.7.8/README.md

 @Component and @Bean do two quite different things, and shouldn't be confused.

 * @Component (and @Service and @Repository) are used to auto-detect and auto-configure beans using classpath scanning.
 There's an implicit one-to-one mapping between the annotated class and the bean (i.e. one bean per class).
-Control of wiring is quite limited with this approach, since it's purely declarative.
+Control of wiring is quite limited with this approach since it's purely declarative.

-* @Bean is used to explicitly declare a single bean, rather than letting Spring do it automatically as above.
-It decouples the declaration of the bean from the class definition, and lets you create and configure beans exactly how you choose.
+* @Bean is used to explicitly declare a single bean, rather than letting Spring do it automatically as shown in the example.
+It decouples the declaration of the bean from the class definition and lets you create and configure beans exactly how you choose.

 * Component Preferable for component scanning and automatic wiring.